My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Note: It should go without saying, but modern petroglyphs – aka graffiti or defacing the rock – is unacceptable and can result in fines or legal action if you’re caught.

-By this point, it’s possible you’ll be perfectly timed for sunset; you may need to kill some time depending on when you visit.
+By this point, you may be perfectly timed for sunset; you may need to kill some time depending on when you visit.
 You have two options for any extra time in the daily schedule: head out on another short hike – such as Hickman Bridge, which I highly recommend – or drive the short distance to Torrey before returning to the park for sunset.

 In terms of where to watch the sunset, there’s one point I recommend: Sunset Point.
 Yep – that’s what it’s called!
 This parking and view area is located west of Fruita along UT-24 and will allow you to watch the sun turn the red rocks of the Waterpocket Fold into a fiery display before the sun goes down completely.